Periodontal Therapy - Torrance, CA

 After an initial periodontal cleaning, Dr. Galvan may choose to apply a topical antibiotic in order to further fight the infection.
 For this, she’ll use Arestin, which is a powder-like substance that is actually made up of thousands of tiny microspheres, each one filled with a potent medicine.
 After it has been applied to the gums, it will slowly dissolve over the next few days, enabling the medicine to reach and kill even the most deeply hidden bacteria.

 Gum Graft Surgery

 Your gum tissue cannot regenerate, and once it’s lost, it’s gone forever -- unless we perform a gum graft.
 Gums that have experienced severe recession as a result of gum disease, aggressive brushing, or some other factor can be made whole again with a gum graft.
-To perform this treatment, Dr. Refela removes a portion of tissue from the roof of the mouth and places it on the gums to cover the exposed tooth roots.
+To perform this treatment, Dr. Galvan removes a portion of tissue from the roof of the mouth and places it on the gums to cover the exposed tooth roots.

 Periodontal Pocket Reduction

 For patients suffering from gum disease, periodontal pocket reduction removes the bacteria and tartar that has collected at the root of the tooth.
 This buildup cannot be eliminated with simple dental hygiene or a deep cleaning and will continue to eat away at the bone and gum tissue until a tooth extraction becomes necessary.
 Periodontal pocket reduction helps to drastically lower the risk of tooth loss.

 Dental Crown Lengthening